-23. COMMON PLAYERS - Any player that is on the roster of more than one team is considered a "common player."
+22. LIMITED NUMBER OF SENIOR SKILL LEVEL PLAYERS (8 & 9 BALL) - Teams may not field more than two Senior Skill Level players in a match.
+Senior Skill Level players are those who have a skill level of 6 or higher.
+A violation of this rule officially occurs when the third Senior Skill Level player strikes the first rack in their match.
+The ineligible player forfeits the match, and the teams go on to the next match.
+The skill levels of both the ineligible player, and their opponent, will count towards the Team Skill Level Limit for that team 23.
+COMMON PLAYERS - Any player that is on the roster of more than one team is considered a "common player."
 There is no limit on how many rosters a player can be on during this Tournament, and there is no limit on how many common players a team may have.
-However, during the World Pool Championships, a team may not have more than two players that are common with another team in the same format and a player may be common on up to two teams in each format.
+However, during the World Pool Championships, a team may not have more than four players that are common with another team in the same format and a player may be common on up to two teams in each format.
 This means a player may be on the rosters of up to two 8-Ball teams and two 9-Ball teams qualifying from this Tournament.
 If a player qualifies for the World Pool Championships with more than two teams in any format, the player must choose which two team rosters they will be on prior to entering the World Pool Championships.

 NOTE: Matches will not be held up for players who are participating on multiple teams.
-A common player is prohibited from participating in two matches simultaneously.
+A common player is prohibited from participating in more than one match simultaneously.

-If a common player's two teams are scheduled to play against one another during this Tournament, the common player has two options: 1) the common player can choose to "sit out" the team match: or 2) the common player can "declare a team" prior to the start of the team match.
-If the common player chooses the first option, they will not be allowed to play, captain, or coach, and neither team will be allowed to factor in their skill level for the purpose of determining whether the team can comply with the 23-Rule.
+If a common player's two teams are scheduled to play against one another during this Tournament, the common player has two options:

+- a. the common player can choose to "sit out" the team match; or - b. the common player can "declare a team" prior to the start of the team match.

+If the common player chooses the first option, they will not be allowed to play, captain, or coach, and neither team will be allowed to factor in their skill level for the purpose of determining whether the team can comply with the Team Skill Level Limit rule.
 However, the common player can advance with both teams, if neither is eliminated, or with the winning team if the losing team is eliminated as a result of losing the team match.
-If, after choosing to sit out the team match, the common player engages in the coaching of another player, or gives advice to someone who is coaching a player, the common player will be deemed to have declared the team that the coached player plays for and treated as if the common players had chosen the second option, and declared that team at the beginning of the match.
-If the common player chooses the second option (or chooses the first option, but then coaches a player, or advises someone who coaches a player) the common player will be deemed to have "declared a team" and thus chosen to: 1) remain on one team's roster for the remainder of the Tournament; and 2) be removed from the other team's roster.
+If, after choosing to sit out the team match, the common player engages in the coaching of another player or gives advice to someone who is coaching a player, the common player will be deemed to have declared the team that the coached player plays for and treated as if the common players had chosen the second option and declared that team at the beginning of the match.

+If the common player chooses the second option (or chooses the first option, but then coaches a player, or advises someone who coaches a player) the common player will be deemed to have "declared a team" and thus chosen to:

+- remain on one team's roster for the remainder of the Tournament; and a. - be removed from the other team's roster. b.

 The common player will be marked as ineligible on the roster of the team they did not choose for the remainder of the Tournament, regardless of which team wins the team match between the common player's two teams.